 The average Canadian retirement income depends on your savings, investments, Old Age Security (OAS), and Canada Pension Plan (CPP) benefits.

 How Much Money Do You Need to Retire Comfortably in Canada?

-That said, the amount you need to retire comfortably in Canada depends on your retirement goals, sources of income, retirement age and province/territory.
+There’s no exact amount on how much you need to retire comfortably in Canada.
+The amount you need to retire comfortably in Canada depends on your retirement goals, sources of income, retirement age and province/territory.